DmitriyNoa/social-messages-clients/README.md

 - `yarn serve`

 ## Features list plan
+- [x] Login
 - Register user
-- [x] Login
 - Post a text message
 - Explore/search other users
 - Follow/unfollow other users
+- Like a message
 - See messages feed
+- User privacy settings (who can see user's data)
+- Repost a message
+- Comment under a message
-- Post an image message
+- Post a message with image
-- Post a video message
+- Post a message with video
-- Post a video message
+- Post a message with parsable URL (show preview image and text of a posted link)
+- User groups